Club León: Return to Primera División

-Argentine Gustavo Matosas began leading León on 7 January 2012, after being hired in September 2011.
-During the Apertura 2011 campaign, he could not have a presence off the bench or be registered as coach because he had coached Querétaro FC in the same tournament.
-Matosas' 10 wins, 4 draws, and 0 defeats in 14 regular season fixtures, resulted in an ERA of 70.83% and the overall leader, helping them earn a direct qualification to semi-finals of the play-offs.
-In the semi-finals, they faced Correcaminos UAT and won 1–0 in the second match before facing the Lobos BUAP in the final, winning by an aggregate score of 7–3 and the right to play again in the Promotional Final.
-Facing 2011 Apertura championship winners Correcaminos UAT, León won by an aggregate score of 6–2, thus returning to the Mexican top-flight for the 2012–13 season.
+Argentine Gustavo Matosas began leading León on January 7, 2012, after being hired in September 2011.
+During the Apertura 2011 tournament, he could not have a presence off the bench or be registered as coach because he had coached Querétaro in the same tournament.
+Matosas' team received 10 wins, 4 draws, and 0 defeats in 14 regular season fixtures, resulted in an ERA of 70.83% and the overall leader, helping them earn a direct qualification to semi-finals of the play-offs.
+In the semi-finals, they faced Correcaminos UAT and won 1–0 in the second match before facing Lobos BUAP in the final, winning by an aggregate score of 7–3 and the right to play again in the Promotional Final.
+Facing the 2011 Apertura championship winners Correcaminos UAT, León won by an aggregate score of 6–2, thus returning to the Mexican top-flight for the 2012–13 season.
 León had struggled for their fourth final for promotion after losing against Irapuato in 2003, Dorados de Sinaloa in 2005, and Indios de Ciudad Juárez in 2008.

 León won both tournaments (the Apertura and Clausura) of the 2013–14 season and became the first team in Mexico's history to win two consecutive championship titles twice — winning the first of these during the 1947–48 and 1948–49 leagues consecutively.

-Matosas and León parted ways after failing to make it to the 2014 Apertura championship stage.
+Matosas and León parted ways after failing to make it to the Apertura 2014 championship stage.
 Argentine Juan Antonio Pizzi was named as his replacement.

-On 31 January 2016, following a 3–1 away loss to Tigres UANL, Pizzi left the charge to join Chile as their new manager and was subsequently was replaced by Luis Fernando Tena.
-The club managed to reach the semi-final stage of the Clausura championship, losing out to sibling club and eventual winners C.F.
-Pachuca with an aggregate score of 3–2.
+On January 31, 2016, following a 3–1 away loss to Tigres UANL, Pizzi left the charge to join Chile as their new manager and was subsequently replaced by Luis Fernando Tena.
+The club managed to reach the semi-final stage of the Clausura 2016 championship, losing out to sibling club and eventual winners Pachuca with an aggregate score of 3–2.